 Please prepare your application as follows:

 Please complete the visa application form on this website (click here).
-If this is not possible, you can download the visa application form.
+ONLY If this is not possible, you can download the visa application form.

 Please compile the documents you need to submit with your application.
 If documents or supporting documentation are missing, your application may be rejected.
 We have prepared a checklist for you.